pgrach/curtpipe/README.md

 ## Batch Processing:
 Processes up to 5 days concurrently for efficiency Includes automatic retries if API calls fail

+## Data Storage:
+Records are stored in PostgreSQL database across multiple tables:
+- curtailmentRecords: Individual curtailment events
+- dailySummaries: Aggregated daily totals (MWh and £)
+- monthlySummaries: Monthly aggregations (MWh and £)
+- yearlySummaries: Yearly aggregations (MWh and £)
+- historicalBitcoinCalculations: Historical Bitcoin calculations are stored in the

+AWS DynamoDB for stored Difficulty levels used to calculate MWh to Bitcoin conversion

 # MWh to Bitcoin conversion:
 ## Data Collection & Storage: